gazefilter/.github/profile/README.md

 ## Features

-[gazefilter.app](https://gazefilter.app) provides powerful web-based eye-tracking with these core features:
+GazeFilter application provides powerful web-based eye-tracking with these core features:

 - **Local Processing**: Video stream is processed on-device, ensuring privacy and lowest latency for real-time tracking.
 - **Resource Efficiency**: Utilizes classical machine learning and computer vision algorithms for optimal performance, avoiding heavy deep learning models.
 - **Web Embeddable**: Easily integrate eye-tracking into your web applications by running it in a separate browser context.

+You can try out these features and experience GazeFilter in action at [gazefilter.app](https://gazefilter.app).

 ## Support